michalprzybyla/hedera-cli/docs/architecture.md

 ## 🏗️ High-Level Architecture

-The Hedera CLI is built on a plugin-based architecture that follows the ADR-001 specification.
-The system is designed to be extensible, maintainable, and secure.
+The Hedera CLI is built on a plugin-based architecture designed to be extensible, maintainable, and secure.

 ```
 ┌─────────────────────────────────────────────────────────────┐